 While the classic Ranch Water recipe is delicious, there are many ways you can mix it up.
 Here are a few ideas:

 - Grapefruit Ranch Water: Add an ounce of grapefruit juice for a slightly sweeter and tangier flavor.
-You can also use Grapefruit Topo Chico!

 - Spicy Ranch Water Recipe: For a spicy kick, muddle a few slices of jalapeno in the glass with lime juice.
 Then finish the drink with tequila, ice, and mineral water.